cathysnider/cathysnider.github.io/python.md

 Python lets you call functions with their named parameters named, and not in order. <br />
 `functionName(term="Spring", num=5)`

+ Set a default value for function with example: def myFunction(n=5):

+Fun facts <br />
+ - `print('print this', end=' ')` 'end' parameter to use something other that default line return

+## Data Types
+ - String
+ - Numeric
+ - Boolean
+ - None
+ - Sequence
+ - Create your own

 Variables are typed at time of instantiation.
+Called 'Duck Typing' -- if it looks like a duck and quacks like a duck it is a duck.
+Clever.

 Variable types can be changed -- just assign a different type value to it.<br />
 ```python
 variableOne = 4; # It's an integer